Another pet travel question on your mind? Our Pet Travel Specialists are here to help.

 Does my pet need to have a microchip before they travel?

-Pets travelling internationally must be microchipped with a International Standards Organisation (ISO) compatible microchip before travelling.
+Pets travelling internationally must be microchipped with an International Standards Organisation (ISO) compatible microchip before travelling.
 The microchip number must be 15 digits long.
+Learn more

 Does my pet need to be vaccinated before they travel?